o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

   }
   ```

+**Prefab**

+- After creating and deleting prefabs, you must save your level twice.

+- After prefab operations, you may encounter warnings that say "Some of the patches were not successfully applied".
+  - For prefab deletion, it has been fixed in development. [#11756](https://github.com/o3de/o3de/issues/11756)
+  - For prefab creation, it will be fixed in development. [#12013](https://github.com/o3de/o3de/issues/12013)

+- Deleting or reordering a nested prefab in Prefab Edit Mode disrupts the rest of the outliner view. [#11737](https://github.com/o3de/o3de/issues/11737)

+**Editor**

+- The O3DE Editor splash screen displays "Development Build" instead of the version number. [#9519](https://github.com/o3de/o3de/issues/9519)

+- There's an issue with running the Game Launcher in a maximized window when the user presses "Play Game (Maximized)" in the O3DE Editor. [#12125](https://github.com/o3de/o3de/pull/12125)

+- For projects with all Gems enabled, if a user previously closed the O3DE Editor while it was still processing assets, the O3DE Editor crashes on splash screen when it's reopened. [#11926](https://github.com/o3de/o3de/issues/11926) This issue will be resolved in development: [#12445](https://github.com/o3de/o3de/pull/12445)

+- Editor crashes in `AZ::TraskGraphEvent::Signal` occasionally. [#12015](https://github.com/o3de/o3de/issues/12015)

+**Script Canvas**

+- Saving changes to a script that's incompatible with the interpreter can crash the O3DE Editor. [#11747](https://github.com/o3de/o3de/issues/11747)

 **Animation**

 - Do not include `.` in names for animations in you DCC tool as this can fail at import time. [#12342](https://github.com/o3de/o3de/issues/12342)